 Bar and pie chart configuration options

-In Web Help Desk, ticket and asset reports can show information as a bar or pie chart, in addition to a table.
+Ticket and asset reports can display information as a bar or pie chart, in addition to a table.

-To configure a bar or pie chart, you must specify the Category and Chart Metric options.
+To configure a bar or pie chart, specify the Category and Chart Metric options.
 Understanding these options helps you create reports that display the information you need.

 Each bar or slice represents a group of tickets or assets.
 The Category is used to group the tickets or assets.
 (It is the element that each bar or slice represents.)
 To select a Category, choose the element you want to compare.